Skip Navigation

 What is Intersectionality and how does it apply to the Pay Gap?

-Posted by Sarah Lardner on 26 September 2024
+Posted on 26 September 2024 by Sarah Lardner

 The pay gap regulation is currently relatively simple: it looks at the difference in average earnings between men and women.
 While this is a start, the average does not begin to account for variation across different groups.
 In short, it is too simplistic.